llmrb/llm/README.md

   prompt.user "Tell me the answer to (5 + 15) * 2"
   prompt.user "Tell me the answer to ((5 + 15) * 2) / 10"
 end

+# At this point, we execute a single request
 msgs.each { print "[#{_1.role}] ", _1.content, "\n" }

 ##